1,000+ Opportunities

 6 months after last activity 2 years after last activity Used to determine whether a user is included in an A / B or Multivariate test.
 ID used to identify users Used by Google Analytics to determine which links on a page are being clicked ID used to identify users ID used to identify users for 24 hours after last activity Used to monitor number of Google Analytics server requests when using Google Tag Manager

-Based on current listing details, eligibility includes: WV four-year colleges, universities, community/technical colleges, K-12 schools, 501(c)(3) nonprofits, and state/county/city government agencies.
-Full-time faculty, principals, nonprofit directors, or agency heads may apply.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: West Virginia four-year colleges, universities, community/technical colleges, K-12 schools, 501(c)(3) nonprofits, and state/county/city government agencies.
+Confirm the full requirements in the official notice before applying.